NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If PanHeaterControlType is "continuous", the pan heater will operate anytime the outdoor temperature is below 32F.
          If PanHeaterControlType is "defrost mode", the pan heater will only operate when the heat pump is in defrost mode and the outdoor temperature is below 32F.
   .. [#] If BackupHeatingActiveDuringDefrost not provided, defaults to true if BackupType="integrated", otherwise false.
+  .. [#] If BackupHeatingActiveDuringDefrost is "true", backup heating system is assumed to perfectly temper the cooling delivered during defrost when its capacity is sufficient.
   .. [#] EquipmentType choices are "split system", "packaged system", "small duct high velocity system", or "space constrained system".

 .. _hvac_hp_mini_split: